threefoldtech/info_grid/src/playground/weblets_nodepilot.md

 # NodePilot

-This is a simple instance of upstream node-pilot: https://nodepilot.tech
+This is a simple instance of upstream [Node Pilot](https://nodepilot.tech).

 - Make sure you have an activated [profile](./weblets_profile_manager.md)
 - Click on the **Node Pilot** tab